A vacuum cleaner suck up dirt and dust from carpets.

 A true vacuum cleaner

 In 1908 William Hoover bought Spangler's patent, and he soon had a small staff turning out six suction sweepers a day.
-Hoover made further improvements to the vacuum cleaner and when he gave people a ten-day, free home trial and used door-to-door salesmen who gave home demonstrations of the new vacuum cleaners, his invention took off and Hoover's name became the one that people associate the vacuum cleaner rather than with Spangler.
+Hoover made further improvements to the vacuum cleaner.
+When he gave people a ten-day, free home trial and used door-to-door salesmen who gave home demonstrations of the new vacuum cleaners, his invention took off and Hoover's name became the one that people associate the vacuum cleaner rather than with Spangler.

 How does a vacuum cleaner work?